 The trailhead is at the west end of the Herman Creek Campground, which is located just east of Cascade Locks off the I-84 frontage road.
 There is a pit toilet and parking for 8-10 vehicles at the trailhead.
 This is a popular campground/trailhead and the parking can fill early on summer and holiday weekends.
 If it does, park along the frontage road and hike on the campground access road up to the trailhead.

 From the trailhead, the #406 switchbacks up to and then across a power line access road.
-In another 0.4 mile you'll come to a well-signed fork; go left (east) here.
+In another 0.4 miles, you'll come to a well-signed fork—go left (east) here.
 The trail soon joins an old dirt road which, after going uphill for 0.6 miles, reaches the Herman Camp primitive campsite (water is not readily available here) and a junction with the Gorton Creek Trail #408

-Continue straight on the old past Herman Camp.
-At 1.4 miles from the trailhead, the #406 becomes a trail again and you pass a juntion with the Nick Eaton Trail #447
+Continue straight on the old road past Herman Camp.
+At 1.4 miles from the trailhead, the #406 becomes a trail again and you pass a junction with the Nick Eaton Trail #447

 .
-Continue eastward, crossing several side creeks, one with a 100-foot waterfall.
+Continue eastward to cross several side creeks, including one with a 100-foot waterfall.

 At 3.7 miles from the trailhead, you'll reach a junction with Casey Creek Trail #476

 going uphill to the left (east).
 Continue straight ahead on the #406.
 At 6.6 miles from the trailhead, you'll reach a junction with the Herman Cutoff Trail #410 and the primitive Cedar Swamp campsite.
 This is a popular campsite.